psk264/rock-paper-scissors/README.md

 * The game.py code file demostrate 2 different approached to game logic
   1. Seperate if-elif blocks
   2. Single if-elif-else block
+* A separate script file named game-with-gui.py has the code to play this game from GUI.
+To run the GUI mode, please follow same steps as above but substitute game.py with game-with-gui.py

 ## END OF README